5 Tips for Setting-Up your ADHD Child for Success in the New School Year

 • How long of a break do you need after school and before starting homework?

-• Where will you put your completed work?
+• Where will you put completed work?

-5. Plan how to handle distractions
+4. Plan how to handle distractions